evilchili/telisar-website/content/posts/episode_57_the_death_of_keen,_part_ii.md

 Drow king stamped on them?
 Using his arcane focus and casting a spell of identify, Magnus confirmed Sirlius's suspicions: "This money is cursed."

-The party discused what this might mean; did the curse somehow extend to everything bought with the money?
+The party discussed what this might mean; did the curse somehow extend to everything bought with the money?
 "Hey, maybe that gnome at the Bank will have his shoes filled with sand because we deposited that money," grinned Sirlius.